-The BloodTechNet program was launched in 2011 to facilitate the development of innovative educational resources that support the Transfusion, Cellular Therapy and Transplantation communities in Canada.
+The BloodTechNet program was launched in 2011 to facilitate the development of innovative educational resources that support the transfusion, cellular therapy and transplantation communities in Canada.
 The program is led by Canadian Blood Services’ Centre for Innovation with financial support from Grifols.
-For information about the next BloodTechNet program competition, visit blood.ca research funding programs.
+For information about the next BloodTechNet program competition, visit blood.ca.

-To read more about these and other projects search our funded projects database.
+To read more about previously funded BloodTechNet projects search our funded projects database.

 The Blood & Clots Series is an online curriculum dedicated to the management of bleeding and thrombosis with transfusion medicine as a central concept.
 Housed on CanadiEM, this series of online educational resources focuses on some of the most difficult dilemmas we face in medicine today: how to manage patients who are bleeding, clotting, or both.
 The resources have been designed with ER doctors and front-line/primary care physicians in mind.